On the Expected Total Number of Infections for Virus Spread on a Finite Network: Main Results and Proofs

 Let $\text{LB}^{G, \left\{v_0\right\}} := \bE\left[Y^{{\mathcal T}, \left\{v_0\right\}}\right]$ be the lower bound obtained through BFS algorithm for a BFS spanning tree $\TT$ of $G$, rooted at $v_0$.
 Then from the proof of Theorem \ref{Thm:LB} we get that

 which is free of the choice of the BFS spanning tree.
-Later, we will see that, this helps us to generalize the lower bound for epidemic starting with more than one infected vertices at the beginning.
-We also note that $\text{LB}^{G, \left\{v_0\right\}}$ can easily be computed using the breadth-first search algorithm described before.
+Later, we will see that, this helps us to generalize the lower bound for epidemic starting with more than one infected vertex.
+We also note that $\text{LB}^{G, \left\{v_0\right\}}$ can be easily computed using the breadth-first search algorithm described earlier.

-Our next result shows that if we have a ``large'' finite graph $G$ on $n$ vertices and the epidemic starts with exactly one infected vertex $v_0$, such that any cycle containing $v_0$ is ``relatively large'', that is of order $O\left(\log n\right)$, then the lower bound $\text{LB}^{G, \left\{v_0\right\}}$ given above, is asymptotically same as the exact quantity $\bE\left[ Y^{G, \left\{ v_0 \right\}} \right]$.
+Our next result shows that if we have a ``large'' finite graph $G$ on $n$ vertices and the epidemic starts with exactly one infected vertex $v_0$, such that any cycle containing $v_0$ is ``relatively large'', that is of order $\Omega\left(\log n\right)$, then the lower bound $\text{LB}^{G, \left\{v_0\right\}}$ given above, is asymptotically same as the exact quantity $\bE\left[ Y^{G, \left\{ v_0 \right\}} \right]$.

 To state the result rigorously, we use the following graph theoretic notations.
 Given a graph $G$, a fixed vertex $v_0$ of $G$ and $d \geq 1$, let $V_d\left(G\right)$ be the set of vertices of $G$ which are at a \emph{graph distance} at most $d$ from $v_0$ in $G$.
 Let $N_d\left(G, v_0\right)$ be the induced sub-graph of $G$ on the vertices $V_d\left(G\right)$.